gaehlerm/SoftwareEngineering/README.md

 If you work with old code that was formatted with an out dated ruleset, you have to run the formatter and create an MR before you start writing code.
 Or at least the formatting needs to be in a separate commit, though a separate, dedicated MR is to be preferred.
 If you change the formatting rule set, run the formatter on all code and create a dedicated MR.

 There are also some companies where every employee can use any formatting style he likes.
-Once an employee creates an MR, the official formatter runs on the code as a first step of the merge request.
+Once an employee creates an MR, the official formatter runs over the code as a first step of the merge request.
 This offers the best of both worlds: the users are free to use whatever formatter they like but there is still some default formatting that won't affect the merge requests.
-This only goes at the cost of the DevOps developer who has to implement this feature.
+The only cost is the work of the DevOps developer who has to implement this feature.

 Personally, I don’t care too much about the formatting style.
 If I have a choice, I use the default formatting with a tab width of 4 and a line length of 100.
 This is a reasonable compromise.
 Linus Thorwalds (the guy from Git) has a very strict opinion on that topic.
-It you write code for the Linux kernel you have to use a tab width of 8 and a line length of 80.
+If you write code for the Linux kernel you have to use a tab width of 8 and a line length of 80.
 Try writing code like that.
 You have to write extremely well to make all the code fit reasonably into this pattern.
 That’s exactly why he’s come up with this rule.
-The google style guide recommends also a line length of 80 characters.
+The google style guide recommends also a line length of 80 characters, though it is less strict.

 ## Code quality checker

 There are different programs available that check your code on the most common quality issues.
 I don’t know too much about them but it’s certainly worth a try.
 One example is the test coverage tool.
 Tough this metric shouldn’t be abused as a business metric.
 Use it to check that you have (almost) all code covered by your unit tests.

-If you use C++ or another compiled language, your most important quality checker tool is the compiler.
-Enable the "treat warnings as errors" setting for all different groups of warnings.
+If you use C++ or any other compiled language, your most important quality checker tool is the compiler.
+Enable the "treat warnings as errors" setting for all warnings.
 You may find it annoying in the beginning but you get used to it and it will make your code better and prevent bugs.
-Because why should you search for bugs yourself if the compiler can do the job?
+There is a reason why the compiler warns you about something and he does a better job with finding unassigned variables and other problems than you ever could.
+Why should you search for potential bugs yourself if the compiler can do the job automatically?

 ## Pip, cmake

-Some people may argue pip and cmake don’t belong into this list.
+Some people may argue that pip and cmake don’t belong into this list.
 Of course, they are right.
+But I'm still feeling like mentioning a sentence or two about them.

-Pip is the Python package management software.
+Pip is the Python package management software [https://pypi.org/project/pip/].
 As a python developer it’s mandatory to know pip.
 It’s very easy to use.
 The command line pip install numpy will install the numpy library.
 Done.
+A little bit trickier is the handling of the virtual environment (venv) that allows you to install all the packages in a separate environment [https://docs.python.org/3/library/venv.html].
+This is useful if you have different projects that require different versions of the same library.

 Cmake is the most commonly used build tool for C++.
 Meson is a more modern alternative you can use for new projects.
 Make is outdated.
 And don’t ever use the Visual Studio build.

 ## Ticketing system

-Jira is the most commonly used ticketing system and has little to do with code.
+Jira [should I add links for every software or for none??] is the most commonly used ticketing system and has little to do with code.
 It is very easy to use and most of the work in Jira will be done by the manager writing the tickets.

 This ticketing software is also helpful when managing a one-man project as it helps organizing the work.
 And it doesn’t even have to be a software project.
 You can also use it for all other kind of projects.
 If you don’t work for a company there are also free alternatives.
-But I’ve never used them.
+But I’ve never used any of them.

 ## Wiki

 Most companies use confluence as the knowledge base.
 Like Jira this is an industry standard.
-Write general thoughts here.
+Write general thoughts and high level documentation here.
 However, things will go out of date quickly so be careful.

 You may also write some high-level documentation of your code.
 But don’t go too much into details.
-Low level details change too often and will get outdated.
+Low level details change too often and will get outdated and they should better be looked up in the code.

 Again, there are free alternatives around, though you are unlikely to see any alternatives in professional environments.

 ## Docstring

 The docstring software auto creates a documentation depending on the comments in the code.
 It sounds like a nice idea, though it should be used scarcely.
-There is very little use of using docstrings for internal documentation.
-Instead it should be used only to document external APIs.
+There is very little use of using docstrings for internal documentation as you can also look at the code instead.
+Instead docstrings should be used as a documentation for external APIs used by your customers.

 Every programming language has one docstring tool.
 For python it’s Sphynx, for C++ it’s doxygen.